-Puri Town: A spiritual city as one call it, Puri is an important city of Odisha that pulls throngs of tourists each year.
+Puri Travel Guide: A spiritual city as one call it, Puri is an important city of Odisha that pulls throngs of tourists each year.
 An ultimate holiday spot of India that induce its guests to have lots of fun, enjoy the cool breeze of the gorgeous Puri beach and to get mesmerized with the beautiful sand art and creations of Odisha.

 Popularly known as Sriksketra which means the abode of Lord Jagganath, Puri is also considered one of the four divine sites or the chaar dhaam yatra.